Saitama Japan Guide: What to do in Saitama for a Day Trip

 Omiya Bonsai Art Museum

 My visit to the Omiya Bonsai Art Museum was quite unexpected for me.
 The museum, which is the world’s first public museum dedicated to bonsai, teaches you the basics of traditional Japanese art form and how to best appreciate it.
-I didn't realise how intricate bonsai gardening was and how much care and consideration the artisans have to create bonsai nurseries.
+I didn't realize how intricate bonsai gardening was and how much care and consideration the artisans have to create bonsai nurseries.

 With over 120 bonsai masterpieces and a variety of bonsai species such as coniferous trees, deciduous trees, and accessory plants on display, the museum was a visual treat.
 I'd expected to spend around an hour here max, especially since the exhibit seemed quite small compared to other museums I went to this trip.
 But I ended up spending close to three hours here!